 You have a choice.
 You learnt so much, gained experience and countless insights that you should and should take into another project or at least create a platform so you can help others.

-You've already shown you've got the spirit and the spunk - now, get back on it.
+You've already shown you've got the spirit and drive - now, get back on it.
 Own your learnings, join a startup, consult with one or launch your own blog to share what you know.

 The worst thing you can do is: nothing.

-You're an entrepreneur now and always will be, so pick yourself up and wear your startup f###up like a badge of honour and seize the next opportunity.
+You're an entrepreneur now and always will be, so pick yourself up and seize the next opportunity.